 - temperature screening on static sites where appropriate

 We’ll continually monitor the guidance issued by the appropriate government departments, and we’ll review and update our guidance in accordance with this advice.

 These are difficult times for everyone, and we’re committed to ensuring that our return to work is carried out responsibly, with everyone’s safety as a priority.
-We’d like to thank you for your patience and understanding during this unprecedented period, and challenging new working environment.
+We’d like to thank you for your continued patience and understanding during this unprecedented period, and challenging new working environment.

 Director of Assets